phpeterson-usf/maketest/README.md

 ## Requirements
 1. Student projects must be callable from the command line, and print their results to `stdout`
-2. Student executables must have the same name as the `PROJECT` (see below)
+1. Student projects must have a `Makefile` to build them
-2. If written in C, your projects must take input via `argc` and `argv`, not via `stdin`.
+1. The `Makefile` must generate an executable with the same name as the `PROJECT` (see below)
-Could be enhanced to do this if needed.
+1. If written in C, your projects must take input via `argc` and `argv`, not via `stdin`
-3. You must use GNU make 4.2 or later.
+1. You must use GNU make 4.2 or later.
 This is current on Raspberry Pi OS, but macOS installs make 3.6 by default.
 If you're running this on macOS, you might need to `brew install make` but I haven't tested `maketest` on macOS